Python Driver for Phoenix

 All future development of the project is being done in Apache Phoenix.

-$ cd python $ pip install -r requirements.txt $ python setup.py install
+$ cd python-phoenixdb # (Only when building from the git repo) $ pip install -r requirements.txt $ python setup.py install

 import phoenixdb import phoenixdb.cursor database_url = 'http://localhost:8765/' conn = phoenixdb.connect(database_url, autocommit=True) cursor = conn.cursor() cursor.execute("CREATE TABLE users (id INTEGER PRIMARY KEY, username VARCHAR)") cursor.execute("UPSERT INTO users VALUES (?, ?)", (1, 'admin')) cursor.execute("SELECT * FROM users") print(cursor.fetchall()) cursor = conn.cursor(cursor_factory=phoenixdb.cursor.DictCursor) cursor.execute("SELECT * FROM users WHERE id=1") print(cursor.fetchone()['USERNAME'])